 It wasn’t until May 2002 that the game became known as Mega Millions.
 The first draw under the new name resulted in a $28 million jackpot winner from Illinois.

-Today, Mega Millions takes place in 44 states, including Pennsylvania, the District of Columbia and the U.S. Virgin Islands.
+Today, Mega Millions takes place in 45 states, including Pennsylvania, plus the District of Columbia and the U.S. Virgin Islands.

 At the same time as the rebranding, Mega Millions answered the call for bigger jackpots and more lower-level prizes.
 It introduced a second-tier of prizes and the Megaplier to help lottery players get their dream on.